Battle of Bunker Hill: British assault

+First attack

 General Howe led the light infantry companies and grenadiers in the assault on the American left flank along the rail fence, expecting an easy effort against Stark's recently arrived troops.
 His light infantry were set along the narrow beach, in column formation, in order to turn the far left flank of the colonial position.
 The grenadiers were deployed in the center, lining up four deep and several hundred across.
 Pigot was commanding the 5th, 38th, 43rd, 47th, and 52nd regiments, as well as Major Pitcairn's Marines; they were to feint an assault on the redoubt.
 Just before the British advanced, the American position along the rail fence was reinforced by two pieces of artillery from Bunker Hill.

 Howe had intended the advance to be preceded by an artillery bombardment from the field pieces present, but it was soon discovered that these cannon had been supplied with the wrong caliber of ammunition, delaying the assault.
 Attacking Breed's Hill presented an array of difficulties.
 The hay on the hillside had not been harvested, requiring that the regulars marched through waist-high grass which concealed the uneven terrain beneath.
 The pastureland of the hillside was covered with crisscrossing rail fences hampering the cohesion of marching formations.
 The regulars were loaded down with gear wholly unnecessary for the attack, and the British troops were overheating in their wool uniforms under the heat of the afternoon sun, compounded by the nearby inferno from Charlestown.

 The colonists withheld their fire until the regulars were within at least 50 paces of their position.
 As the regulars closed in range, they suffered heavy casualties from colonial fire.
 The colonists benefited from the rail fence to steady and aim their muskets, and enjoyed a modicum of cover from return fire.
 Under this withering fire, the light companies melted away and retreated, some as far as their boats.
 James Abercrombie, commanding the Grenadiers, was fatally wounded.
 Pigot's attacks on the redoubt and breastworks fared little better; by stopping and exchanging fire with the colonists, the regulars were fully exposed and suffered heavy losses.
 They continued to be harried by snipers in Charlestown, and Pigot ordered a retreat after seeing what happened to Howe's advance.
+By the time the first attack had petered out, 96 British regulars had been killed.